As a scholarship recipient, it’s important to understand the conditions of your award, including how certain enrolment changes can affect it.

 If you are changing to part-time enrolment for a different reason, you need to contact the Scholarships Office to organise the suspension or termination of your scholarship.

-If you’re downgrading your candidature from a PhD to a Masters, your scholarship tenure will typically decrease by one year.
-If you receive a scholarship that can only be held by a PhD student, such as the VCRS, your scholarship will end if you downgrade.
+If you’re changing your candidature from a PhD to a Masters, your scholarship tenure will typically decrease by one year.
+If you receive a scholarship that can only be held by a PhD student, such as the VCRS, your scholarship will end.

 If you’re upgrading your candidature, any changes to your tenure will depend on the type of scholarship you receive.

-If you’re considering upgrading or downgrading your candidature, contact the Scholarships Office to find out how it will affect your tenure.
+If you’re considering changing your candidature, contact the Scholarships Office to find out how it will affect your tenure.

 If you’re a PHD student and your scholarship is due to end but you’re not ready to submit your thesis, you may be able to apply for an extension.
 Check the conditions of your scholarship to see if this is possible.
 If you are eligible, you can usually request an extension of up to six months.

-You can apply using the HDR scholarship extension for doctoral students form (pdf, 289KB).
+You can apply using the HDR scholarship extension for doctoral students form (pdf, 285KB).

 Applications should be lodged two months before your scholarship is due to end.